Quick Answer

 That is enough to start.
 Make that weapon the center of the build, then fill the other two slots with the safest roles you can support right now.

-Usually no. Gamerch’s stronger end already assumes better gear and more polish.
-A launch-week starter build should minimize regret, not maximize fragility.
+Usually no. Higher-damage teams often assume better gear and more upgrades.
+A starter build should reduce regret, not create a fragile team.